School fees, uniforms, shoes, bags, books and stationery for over 450 kids. In Kathmandu, Jhapa and Nuwakot

 Not only did She study hard to get where She is, but She also got Herself a job teaching and giving tuition classes to fund her way through University.

-What makes Anita even more remarkable is that She has done all this from the impoverished Kalimati Slum, without basics like running water and electricity.
-Her Father was often ill and not able to work, so Her Mother ran the household.
+What makes Anita even more remarkable is that her Father was often ill and not able to work, so Her Mother ran the household.
 And She did an amazing job.
-Despite these hardships, She raised Anita and Her Sister Sabita (who also graduated from Year 12 through our programme) a loving home, and as much support and encouragement as She could.
+Despite these hardships, She raised Anita and Her Sister Sabita (who also graduated from Year 12 through our programme) a loving home, and as much support and encouragement as she could.

 Anita is now undertaking a Masters in Counselling in Australia and is keen to give back to society however She can.
 In 2018, Anita attended the main Kathmandu Kids Fundraiser and was our guest speaker.
 Her story brought many tears, but filled people with hope to hear that anything is possible with the right support and education.